WireHole-UI: The All-in-One WireGuard VPN and Ad-Blocking Solution

 AllowedIPs = 10.2.0.0/24

-Endpoint = aaa.bbb.ccc.ddd:5182With this configuration, only DNS traffic is routed through the VPN Server, while your web traffic still works normally without going through the VPN.
+Endpoint = aaa.bbb.ccc.ddd:5182With this setup, only DNS Traffic is routed through the VPN Server; your web browsing still operates normally and does not run through the VPN.

 Good luck with your installation!